-Any person may make a complaint alleging a violation of this standard by:
+Any person may make a complaint alleging a implicating compliance with the ABA standards by:

-- \ Filing a written complaint with the Associate Dean for Student Services and Administration or the Associate Dean for Academic Affairs. - \ Every such complaint must be signed and must identify the program, process or matter that is the subject of the complaint and should explain how the matter implicates the law school's program of legal education and its compliance with a specific, identified ABA Standard(s).
+- Filing a written complaint with the Associate Dean for Student Services and Administration or the Associate Dean for Academic Affairs. - Every such complaint must be signed and must identify the program, process or matter that is the subject of the complaint and should explain how the matter implicates the law school's program of legal education and its compliance with a specific, identified ABA Standard(s).